 If you want more comfort and a larger filter capacity, choose the VarioPress Pro A series.
 With this, ponds up to 75 m3 * content can be purified.
 The cleaning work has been reduced to turning the rotary knob on the filter.
 This starts the cleaning process electrically, because the A series is equipped with a built-in electric motor.

 After 2 minutes, the filter gives an acoustic signal, as a warning that cleaning may be stopped.
 If you do not do this, the pond pump will continue to flush and that costs an unnecessary amount of pond water.
 Details have been thought of!

 All pressure filters are designed to purify optimally with low pump pressure and the lowest possible energy consumption.
 After all, the more pump pressure a pump has to deliver, the more energy is consumed.
 Because pond filter systems are operational 24/7 to maintain the biological balance in a pond, you naturally want to avoid unnecessary energy consumption.

 Pressure filters are therefore low pressure filters.
 Connecting pumps that are too large, pipes that are too small or too much head after the filter can cause leaks.
 If not, these factors can even damage parts of the filter.
 Filter, pump and application must therefore be properly coordinated.

 An adjustable VarioFlow-E pump is an excellent combination with pressure filters; the correct capacity can be easily set and during the flushing process the pump can be switched to a low speed.
 This is necessary to avoid full pump pressure on the flushing valve and seal when switching to flushing.
-All this is programmed with the WiFi pressure filters; when the flushing process starts, the pump switches off automatically for a moment.

 Here you will find our selection table with the extensive program of all pressure filters.